fantasYu-Chao/Stupid-Baxter/README.txt

 # to fulfill the pick and place task on a Baxter robot.
 #
 # This software can only be run in a computer runing Linux and with the pakages installed.
-# To run the pick and place program using Baxter and the Vicon system, the flowing steps have to be followed.
+# To run the pick and place program using Baxter and the Vicon system, flowing steps have to be followed.
 #
 # First ensure that the connection between the Vicon Host computer and Baxter Host computer is established.
 #